photopensieve/photopensieve.github.io/_posts/2025-06-04-iceland-road-trip-1.md

 The best way to explore Iceland is by renting a car and driving the Ring Road and various side routes.
 While tour buses are available, they lack the flexibility needed to truly experience the country.
 You'll miss hidden gems, can't adjust your schedule for weather, and are limited to the most touristy spots.

 A campervan offers significant advantages over renting a car and staying in hotels.
-Budget-wise, accommodation costs in Iceland are extremely high, often $200-400 per night for decent hotels.
+Budget-wise, accommodation costs in Iceland are extremely high, often 200-400 dollars per night for decent hotels.
 Campervans provide shelter, accommodation, and cooking facilities in one package.
-The flexibility is invaluable—you can cook instead of eating at expensive restaurants (meals can easily cost $30-50 per person), and you can change your plans based on weather conditions.
+The flexibility is invaluable—you can cook instead of eating at expensive restaurants (meals can easily cost 30-50 dollars per person), and you can change your plans based on weather conditions.

 Be prepared for Iceland's high costs.
 Gas prices are roughly double what you'd pay in the US, and food prices are generally 30-50% higher.
 A simple grocery run can be shocking, but even then, cooking in your campervan helps manage expenses.